Flutterby is medicine for the soul.

 Flutterby has two parts:

-A 40-minute dramatic reading by Andrea Kay with musical accompaniment.
+A 40-minute, experiential storytelling performance by Andrea Kay with musical accompaniment and visual art.
 Her intimate, emotional narrative is drawn from journals that recorded her visits with her father before he succumbed to Alzheimer’s disease.
 The story she tells is personal yet universal.
 It is filled with the hopes, fears, elation, sorrow, humor and grief familiar to those who have faced a loved one's death.
 See Video

 - Visual Art: